 You can't understand Utah City without understanding what was there before, because the development is, in a real sense, the final chapter of one of the most important industrial stories in the history of the American West.

 In 1941, with the country on the edge of World War II, the federal government recognized a strategic problem: nearly all of America's steelmaking sat clustered in the Midwest and along the coasts, dangerously exposed in the event of an attack or a blockade of the Panama Canal.
 The solution was to build a massive new steel plant deep inland, in a place safe from a Pacific invasion but close to the raw materials steel requires.
-Utah Valley fit perfectly — coal from Carbon County, iron ore from Iron County, limestone and dolomite nearby, rail lines already running through, and Utah Lake for water.
+Utah Valley fit perfectly — coal from Carbon County, iron ore from Iron County, limestone nearby, rail lines already running through, and Utah Lake for water.

 When the war ended, the government sold the plant.
 In 1946, U.S. Steel bought Geneva for $47.5 million — a steep discount on a facility estimated to be worth more than $144 million.
 For the next four decades, Geneva Steel was the beating heart of Utah County's economy.
 At its peak it employed thousands, supported an entire web of related businesses, and quite literally reshaped the valley's landscape, transportation, and daily life.
 The complex eventually sprawled across some 1,700 acres with nearly 180 industrial buildings, some of them a mile long, laced together by an internal railroad that moved molten iron and finished steel between blast furnaces, open-hearth furnaces, coke ovens, and rolling mills.